2025 Ocean Acidification Day Of Action

 NOAA’s Ocean Acidification Program announces five projects expanding observational and experimental capacity on two coastal ocean acidification cruises.

-The NOAA Ocean Acidification Program (OAP), in partnership with NOAA’s Global Ocean Monitoring and Observing (GOMO) Program is pleased to announce the awardees for the FY24 Coastal and Ocean Carbon Observing Optimization Studies funding opportunity.
-The expected total NOAA investment of $3,018,812 over three years aims to optimize sampling strategies
+The NOAA Ocean Acidification Program (OAP) and NOAA’s Global Ocean Monitoring and Observing (GOMO) Program announce the awardees for the $3M FY24 Coastal and Ocean Carbon Observing Optimization Studies funding opportunity.

 Dr. Sarah Cooley is our next Ocean Acidification Program (OAP) Director.
 She comes to us as the former Senior Director of Climate Science at Ocean Conservancy.
 Dr. Cooley brings an exceptional arsenal of scientific expertise, communication prowess, interdisciplinary collaboration and leadership, only matched by her passion for ocean science.
 Dr.